 What’s exciting about your future with MyPass Global?

-Moving away from MyPass for a moment… If you were a type of fruit, what type would-
+Moving away from MyPass for a moment… If you were a type of fruit, what type would you be?

 Lemon.
 I didn’t make this up, my nickname is Lemon.
 I was given that nickname when I was in Year 6 in China, for two reasons.
-One of the reasons was given to me, the other I thought of myself which I really love.
 So the first reason which was given to me is the pronunciation of lemon in Chinese, which is very similar to the pronunciation of my name in Chinese.
 My name in Chinese is Li Mu Zhen, and lemon is “Ning meng”, so they sound quite similar.
-Year 6 is when we first learnt english in China, at the age of “we can’t wait to show off”, my friends quickly drew the connection between “Li Mu” and lemon.
-Now what I love about lemons, first of all the colour, that bright yellow, I think it brings the world around it that happiness and energy.
+Year 6 is when we first learnt English in China, at the age of 'we can’t wait to show off'.
+My friends quickly drew the connection between “Li Mu” and lemon.
+Now what I love about lemons, first of all, is the colour, that bright yellow.
+I think it brings the world around it that happiness and energy.
 Then if you go down to the middle, there’s a lot of Vitamin C which does a lot of good.
 Then there’s the quote, “If life gives you lemons, make lemonade” and every time I think of it I want to live that way!

 Where in China did you grow up?

 I grew up in a city called Guangzhou, right next to Hong Kong.
-I moved to Australia almost twenty years ago in 1999, time flies.
-When I first arrived I was sixteen, I came here by myself so my Mum & Dad were still in China back then.
-I lived with my Uncles family who I’d never met so they were my relatives but were still strangers to me.
-I arrived at the end of Year 10 and failed my very first maths exam, I got about 36/100 because I couldn’t read the questions in english.
-That was a bit of a shock to the whole system because people, including myself, always think we’re quite strong in maths.
+I moved to Australia almost twenty years ago in 1999 - time flies.
+When I first arrived I was sixteen.
+I came here by myself so my Mum and Dad were still in China back then.
+I lived with my Uncles family who I’d never met, so they were my relatives but were still strangers to me.
+I arrived at the end of Year 10 and failed my very first Maths exam.
+I got about 36/100 because I couldn’t read the questions in English.
+That was a bit of a shock to the whole system because I thought I was quite strong in maths.
 I got through school and ended up getting into the University of New South Wales, studying Commerce, majoring in Finance and Accounting.
-After graduating I started my career in a Tax Agency, in the public service sector and then moved to an Investment bank, Merrill Lynch, which is where I learnt my “corporate manners” *laughs*.
+After graduating I started my career in a Tax Agency, in the public service sector and then moved to an Investment bank, Merrill Lynch, which is where I learnt my 'corporate manners' *laughs*.
 After my time there I joined the background screening industry, which is where I had my last two jobs.
 This included three years at First Advantage and then about ten and a half years at Sterling Risq.

 What do you enjoy outside of work?